-WHAT TO DO WHAT NOT TO DO Listen to and acknowledge what is being said.
-Try to be reassuring &amp; remain calm.
-Ask their consent for you to pass on their concerns.
-Explain clearly what you will do and what will happen next.
-Try to give them a timescale for when and how you / the Designated Person for Safeguarding will contact them again.
-Take action - don't ignore the situation.
+WHAT TO DO WHAT NOT TO DO Do not promise confidentiality.
+Listen to and acknowledge what is being said.
+Try to be reassuring & remain calm.
+Do not show shock, alarm, disbelief or disapproval.
+Ask their consent for you to pass on their Do not minimise what is being said. concerns.
+Explain clearly what you will do and what will Do not ask probing or leading happen next. questions, or push for more information.
+Try to give them a timescale for when and how you / the Designated Person for Do not offer false reassurance.
+Safeguarding will contact them again.
+Do not delay in contacting the Take action - don't ignore the situation.
+Designated Person for Safeguarding.
 Be supportive.
-Tell them that: They were right to tell you; You are taking what they have said seriously; It was not their fault; That you would like to pass this information on to the appropriate people, with their permission.
+Do not contact the alleged abuser.
+Tell them that: Do not investigate the incident any They were right to tell you; further.
+You are taking what they have said Never leave an adult at risk to wait to hear from someone without any idea of seriously; when or how that may be.
+It was not their fault; Do not pass on information to those That you would like to pass this who don't need to know, not even for information on to the appropriate prayer ministry. people, with their permission.
 Be open and honest.
-Give contact details for them to report any further details or ask any questions they may have Do not promise confidentiality.
-Do not show shock, alarm, disbelief or disapproval.
-Do not minimise what is being said.
-Do not ask probing or leading questions or push for more information.
-Do not offer false reassurance.
-Do not delay in contacting the Designated Person for Safeguarding.
-Do not contact the alleged abuser.
-Do not investigate the incident any further.
-Never leave an adult at risk to wait to hear from someone without any idea of when or how that may be.
-Do not pass on information to those who don't need to know, not even for prayer ministry.
+Give contact details for them to report any further details or ask any questions they may have